 Jerry is committed to providing pro bono representation to children who are the victims of abuse and neglect in collaboration with the Support Center for Child Advocates in Philadelphia.

 - Following a 5-day jury trial, successfully obtained a directed verdict on behalf of plaintiffs in a case alleging fraud, breach of contract, negligent misrepresentation and violations of the Unfair Trade Practices Consumer Protection Law.

-- Representation of financial institutions as secured and unsecured creditors in Chapter 7, Chapter 11 and Chapter 13 bankruptcy proceedings.
+- Representation of secured and unsecured creditors in Chapter 7, Chapter 11 and Chapter 13 bankruptcy proceedings.

 - Representation of financial institutions in litigation involving the Uniform Commercial Code, the Electronic Funds Transfer Act, Regulation E and claims based on check fraud, fraudulent endorsements, unauthorized electronic transactions and consumer fraud.

 - National litigation counsel for a worldwide provider of transportation and logistics services.